Admissions and Outcomes of Intensive Care Management of Severe Head Injured Patients in Non-Neurosurgical Centres

 Sambo Tanimu Yusuf,

-Admissions and Outcomes of Intensive Care Management of Severe Head Injured Patients in Non-Neurosurgical Centres, Journal of Anesthesiology.
+Admissions and Outcomes of Intensive Care Management of Severe Head Injured Patients in Non-Neurosurgical Centres, International Journal of Anesthesia and Clinical Medicine.

 Vol. 2, No. 2,